amalamine/mern-starter/README.md

 Open your browser to http://localhost:32111

 If you want to update your application, you can build a new image with a new version tag, e.x. `docker build -t mern:v2 .`.
-Update the version tag in `helm/mern/values.yml`.
+Update the version tag in `chart/starter/values.yml`.

 Then, roll out a new release with:

 ```
-helm upgrade <deployment_name> helm/mern
+helm upgrade <deployment_name> chart/starter
 helm upgrade limping-bee .
 ```

-### On Bluemix Kubernetes
+### On IBM Cloud Kubernetes

 ***Build the Docker image***